Thorn Tech Marketing Ad

 Collect and Deliver tab

-Repeat this process to create a DCR for the SFTP Audit logs.
+Turn your StorageLink VM back on, then repeat this process to create a DCR for the SFTP Audit logs:

 Verify the Azure Monitor Agent installation